 It’s this freedom that traveling gives you that enables you to do all these things.
 You feel freer because traveling shows you that you’re just one little piece of a big jigsaw puzzle.
 Traveling enlightens you by showing you what a tiny place you occupy in the world.
-But very few people realize this.
-At least where I come from but I believe it’s more or less the same everywhere.
+But very few people realize this, at least where I come from.
+However, I believe it’s more or less the same everywhere.
 If you’re one small piece, your country is a part of the puzzle that is the world.
 However, most people you know see the country as the puzzle itself.
 They don’t look beyond it.
 That’s why you feel that no one understands you anymore.
 That you have less in common with the people that used to be your best friends.
 And that’s sad.
 It only makes you want to leave again.

 What happens when you go back home?

 In the beginning, everything is nice and smooth.
 Everyone wants to meet you and talk to you.
 Ask about your adventures.
 You feel like a rock star.
 Then everyone starts asking the same questions.
 And you’re giving the same answers.
 Over and over again.

 For some reason, everyone must ask what was your favorite place/country?
 I literally started hating this question.
 Every country is gorgeous in its own way.
 Of course, all countries and the people living in them are different.
 Hence, it’s logical to expect that they will be beautiful in different ways as well.
 But to notice it, you have to be open-minded.
 When traveling, you need to carry the beauty inside you or find it you will not.